 Any cautions or contraindications are identified in this process, and we ensure that all this information is passed on to you via the information on our website and the labelling on our products.
 We also use any up to date research findings to alert you to potential contraindications to using a specific product; for example, avoiding products in our Life range during pregnancy.

 We provide you with relevant information about our manufacture, labelling and sale of our products, to enable you to make an informed choice.

 We follow all the legal requirements for the UK and EU for making and selling safe and ethical skincare products.
 This means that you have all the information you need to decide if you want to buy our products.

-It is of great importance to us that we do not mislead you by making claims for the products (or ingredients) that are not substantiated by evidence.
+It is very important to us that we do not mislead you by making claims for the products (or ingredients) that are not supported by evidence.
 We try to cut through myths and misinformation to provide products that are underpinned by scientific findings.
-Research evidence to back up the claims made for traditional ingredients and remedies, because research studies are very expensive to carry out, and it often isn’t financially viable to do them.
+Research evidence to back up the claims made for traditional ingredients and remedies is often lacking.
+Unfortunately, research studies are very expensive to carry out, and it often isn’t financially viable to do them.
 However, as the organic and natural health movement gathers pace, more good research studies are being published.
 This enables us to find evidence for (or against) using a particular ingredient in our products.